CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

 <br>1.)
 [LOINC terms for SARS-CoV-2 AOE questions](https://loinc.org/sars-cov-2-and-covid-19/)<br>
 2.)
 [Public health laboratory ask at order entry panel](https://loinc.org/81959-9)<br>

-The Condition Code System for any mappings added ad-hoc (included the AOEs) should be labled as "ReportStream" since they do not come from any standardized ValueSet.

 ## Updating RCTC valuesets